Exploiting HP OpenView NNM - B.07.53

 String Literal: "\x66\x05\x2C\x01"

-So our final esp_setup_logic
+So our final esp_setup_logic will be

 1